Some of the very important services we provide our citizens are:

 Applicant fingerprinting is available to citizens each Tuesday from 3:00 PM to 5:00 PM.
 If this time is problematic; please call 804-725-7177 to schedule an appointment with the on duty deputy.

-SP-248 Concealed Handgun Application rev 10-1-17 Attach a copy for verification of safe gun handling.
-Examples: Hunting License, Certificate of Gun Safety, Military DD214 or Prior Permit and a copy of your state issued Driver's License.
+SP-248 Concealed Handgun Application rev 10-1-17 Attach a copy for verification of safe gun handling: ie: Hunting License, Certificate of Gun Safety, Military DD214 or Prior Permit and a copy of your state issued Driver's License.
 Bring these items along with your application to the sheriff's office.
 Once your background check has been complete, you will be called in a few days to pick up your application at the sheriff's office.
-Next step is to take your application to the Mathews Circuit Court Office to apply and pay the application application fee.
+Next step is you take your application to the Mathews Circuit Court Office to apply and pay the application fee.
 For fee pricing please contact the Mathews Circuit Court at 804-725-2550.